ToriningenGames/Marisa-GB-1/README.md

 The Storyline.txt is not engine, data, or art related, so it doesn't have a home

 ## Building
-- If you're not on Win64, build the tools in Tools
+- If you're not on Win64, build the tools in Tools (current impossible sry)
 - Run `make` in the root folder
     - WLA not in your path?
 Use `make WLADIR=path/to/wla/dir`
     - Running Unix?
 Crack open the Makefile, do a find-replace from `\` to `/`, and replace the tooldefs in the first few Makefile lines

-For right now, the Tools folder should be empty.
-This makes building the project very hard, as more than a few files get compiled to intermediate formats.
-There is no workaround, no alternative, and the provided advice is to wait.
+For right now, the Tools folder contains win64 versions of tools I writ. `make` and `wla` will have to be provided by you.

 ## Tips When Editiing
 - The Makefile autogenerates the WLA linkfile as Link.link, adds all the pieces where they need to be, and throws it together.
 - The two Make variables LIB0 and LIB1 place the libraries in banks 0 and 1.
 I tried to organize approximately on what would and would not be bankswitched, though it doesn't matter, because the project is 32k.
 - The symbol file is stripped of section information automatically.
 This is done in the Makefile.
 - It is encouraged, though not necessary, to ensure every resource has a compiled variant, so everything included is in Source or rsc.
 - The tools are not very well documented here (left the documentation in the source).
-This will get fixed when the folder gets cleaned up.
+This will get fixed in the distant future.
 - The Makefile is written on and for a Windows machine (line endings, commands, etc.).
 The executables are win64 binaries.
 The data of the project is fully portable.
 - The Makefile should rebuild submakes when the source file changes, which, while costly, ensures they don't fall out of date.
 Additionally, it _should_ make Make build most the file's dependencies first.
-    - `make clean` does not delete the submake files

 # TODO
 Outside game: